ssbc/ssb-db2/README.md

 written by the feed running the secret-stack.
 If message contains recps, the message will automatically be encrypted.

+### publishAs(feedKey, msg, cb)

+Convenience method for validating and adding a message to the database written by a different feed than running the secret-stack.
+If message contains recps, the message will automatically be encrypted.

 ### add(msg, cb)

 Validate and add a message value (without id and timestamp) to the